AlexB52/retest/README.md

 # Retest

 Retest is a small command-line tool to help you refactor code by watching a file change and running its matching spec.
-Designed to be dev-centric and project independent, it can be used on the fly as a throw away tool.
+Designed to be dev-centric and project independent, it can be used on the fly.
 No Gemfile updates, no commits to a repo or configuration files required to start refactoring.
 Works with every Ruby projects (at least that is the end goal)

 ## Why?
 It is advised to be one `cmd + z` away from green tests when refactoring.
 This means running tests after every line change.
 Let Retest rerun your tests after every file change you make.